-- Scores less than 480: student must completed the Math potion of the UMA placement test for course placement.
+Scores less than 480: student must completed the Math portion of the UMA placement test for course placement.

-UMA administers the Accuplacer in Reading Comprehension, Sentence Skills, Arithmetic Skills, Elementary Algebra and College-Level Mathematics.
+UMA administers the Accuplacer in Reading – Writing – Arithmetic – Quantitative Reasoning, Algebra and Statistics – Advanced Algebra and Functions.
 The tests are administered on a personal computer.
 It is an untimed multiple-choice exam.

 When you first sit at the computer, you will be asked to enter some background information such as your social security number, name, address, date of birth, etc. The actual test questions will appear one at a time on the computer screen.
 The tests will ask you to select the correct response from among four or five alternatives presented in writing.
 You will choose your answer by moving the mouse pointer to the button next to your answer.
 Press the mouse button to select the answer.
 Then, move your mouse pointer to the “Next” button below the answer and press the mouse button.
 As soon as you have clicked on the “Next” button, a box will appear asking you to confirm your answer choice.
 If you believe your answer is correct, click “OK”.
 If you wish to change your answer, click “Cancel”.
 You can change your answer as many times as you wish until you have confirmed it.
 It is important that you answer every question.
 If you do not know the answer, make your best guess.
 You must enter one of the choices provided.
 Once you have confirmed your answer, you may not return to that question or any previous question.